metalogico/laravel-formello/README.md

 # Formello

-A Laravel package for generating Bootstrap 5 forms based on models.
+A Laravel package for generating Bootstrap and Tailwind CSS forms based on models.
 Laravel 9+

 Formello is a comprehensive form generation and handling tool for Laravel applications, inspired by Django forms.